Is Wedding Guest Styling The Next Bridal Fashion Trend?

 Advertisement

 Couples determining uniform fashion for their wedding parties and mandating guest dress codes for nuptials has been a longstanding practice.
 But involvement in determining the overall sartorial aspects of weddings — which in 2023 are trending toward multi-event destination nuptials — has rapidly escalated and expanded in the past year or so.
-Take, for example, last June when bridal and eveningwear designer Jackson Wiederhoeft created 32 custom outfits for a single wedding.
-The Halloween- and Wizard of Oz-inspired confections included a suit for officiant Deepak Chopra, pajamas for the stepfather and corduroy groomsmen suits in rainbow colors.
+Take, for example, last June when bridal and evening-wear designer Jackson Wiederhoeft created 32 custom outfits for a single wedding.
+The Halloween- and Wizard of Oz-inspired confections included a suit for officiant Deepak Chopra, pyjamas for the stepfather and corduroy groomsmen suits in rainbow colours.

 “It's a new level of styling,” says stylist and former Vogue editor Anny Choi of the growing trend.
 “Now, with all the content that's being shared [from the wedding]... it's not just five pictures of the bride in five outfits.
 It's everybody.”